benmomo/scene-datalake/deployment/linux/README.md

 # 🐳 SCENE Datalake - Local Deployment (Windows)

-This guide explains how to deploy the SCENE platform locally on a **Windows machine** using Docker Desktop.
+This guide explains how to deploy the SCENE platform locally on a **Linux machine** using Docker Desktop.
 It is designed for **testing and development purposes**, simulating the production setup via `localhost` and self-signed certificates.